 |Commissions & Fees|

-For phone support, SogoTrade delivered with extremely quick pickup times.
-Only one time did we have a hold period of between 1 – 2 minutes, with every test seeing a pickup in less than 60 seconds.
+For phone support, SogoTrade delivers with extremely quick pickup times.
+Not once did we have a hold period longer than one minute, with every test seeing a pickup in less than 60 seconds.
 Once connected, reps were pretty well trained.
 Each said their name, greeted us warmly, answered all of our questions, and closed the call with a pleasant closer.

 Phone support aside, email and live chat were also mixed bags.
-With email support, responses always came in less than one business day.
-Live chat connection times were less than one minute over half the time; however, once we had to wait nearly 20 minutes before finally being connected.
-SogoTrade finished seventh for email and tenth for live chat.
-See: Best Brokers for Customer Service.
+With email support, responses always came in less than one business day; however, one of our tests never received a response.
+Live chat connection times were always fast, less than one minute each time; unfortunately, overall opinion scores were extremely inconsistent.

 Platforms & Tools